 You can also call the Pulmonary Genetics Center directly at (617) 732-6770 or email Benjamin Raby, MD at email@example.com.

-Adult patients of the Pulmonary Genetics Center are treated at Brigham and Women's Hospital and pediatric patients are treated at Massachusetts General Hospital for Children.
+Adult patients of the Pulmonary Genetics Center are treated at Brigham and Women's Hospital and pediatric patients are treated at Mass General for Children.

 The Lung Center at Brigham and Women's Hospital at the 15 Francis Street entrance.
 Pulmonary and critical care medicine, thoracic surgery and thoracic imaging are adjacent to one another, making accessibility and appointment scheduling seamless.